44 Rock Stars Flipping You Off

 Plenty of other famous folks have offered the finger form of F-you, including future president George W. Bush, Vice President Nelson Rockefeller, Canadian Prime Minister Pierre Trudeau and countless sports figures from Ron Artest to Ivan Rodriguez to Johnny Manziel.
 Pop stars flip it, too.

 Almost all of those people ended up apologizing.
 But not Cash, and not the generations of rock guys who followed his lead.
-(Not wrestling guys either, but that's a conversation for another time.)
 As you'll see in the following gallery of Rock Stars Flipping You Off, they tend to do it often.
 And there's no subsequent PR-focused groveling, as we've seen from the likes of Adele or M.I.A.

 No, rock stars own it.
 And with that small gesture, this single digit, they reclaim some small part of what made the music so dangerous and interesting in the first place.